All the Man That I Need: Chart performance

-Released in December 1990, "All the Man That I Need" entered the Billboard Hot 100 Singles chart at number 53, the issue dated December 22, 1990.
-Ten weeks later, on the issue dated February 23, 1991, it ascended to the top of the chart, becoming Houston's ninth number-one on the chart.
+Released on December 4, 1990, "All the Man That I Need" entered the US Billboard Hot 100 Singles chart at number 53 on December 22 as the "Hot Shot Debut" of the week.
+Ten weeks later, on February 23, 1991, it ascended to the top of the chart, replacing C+C Music Factory's "Gonna Make You Sweat (Everybody Dance Now)" at the top spot and becoming Houston's ninth number-one on the chart.
 It stayed atop the chart for two weeks.

+This led to Houston to tie with singer Madonna for recording the most number-one singles by a female artist in the history of the Billboard Hot 100 at the time.
 It also topped the Hot 100 Singles Sales and Hot 100 Airplay charts, her first song to achieve this feat since "Where Do Broken Hearts Go" in 1988.
 It enjoyed a seven week run in the top ten of the chart, which was one week shorter than that of the album's lead single "I'm Your Baby Tonight."

-The song also helped Houston in becoming the first and only artist to launch multiple number one singles off their first three albums.
+The song made Houston the first female artist to launch multiple number one singles off three or more albums.
+The only other female artists to achieve this feat were Mariah Carey and Janet Jackson.

 The single entered the Billboard Hot R&B/Hip-Hop Songs (formerly Hot R&B Singles) at number 58, the same week it debuted on the Hot 100.
 It later peaked at number one on the chart, the issue date of March 2, 1991, making it Houston's fifth R&B number-one hit.

+On the December 22, 1990 issue of Billboard, the song entered the Hot Adult Contemporary charts at number 39, the highest debut of the week.
+On its sixth week on the chart for the issue dated January 26, 1991, it vaulted to the top ten at number 6.
+Three weeks later, it reached its pole position at the top for the week of February 16, 1991, replacing "The First Time" by Surface and starting a four-week run at the top of the charts, becoming her longest-running number one single on the chart at the time before the release of "I Will Always Love You".

 When it hit the pole position of the R&B chart, the single spent its second and third week at the top of the Hot 100 and Hot Adult Contemporary charts, respectively.

-As a result, it became her first single topped simultaneously all of three different Billboard charts — the Hot 100, Hot R&B, and Hot Adult Contemporary — and overall the third triple-crown hit, after 1985's "Saving All My Love for You" and 1986's "How Will I Know," reached the top spot on those of three charts in separate weeks.
-The song maintained the top position of the Adult Contemporary chart for four weeks, her second-longest stay on the chart.
+As a result, it became her first single to simultaneously top all three Billboard charts — the Hot 100, Hot R&B, and Hot Adult Contemporary — and overall the third triple-crown hit, after 1985's "Saving All My Love for You" and 1986's "How Will I Know," reached the top spot on those three charts in separate weeks.
+The song became Houston's thirteenth consecutive top ten single on the chart, tying her with cousin Dionne Warwick for the most consecutive AC top ten hits by a female artist.
 It was ranked number 16 on the Billboard Hot 100 Year-End chart for 1991.
-The single was certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies or more on March 21, 1991.
+The single was certified Gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies or more on March 21, 1991; exactly eighteen years later, in March 2019, it was certified platinum for sales equivalent units of 1 million copies or more.
 In Canada, the song debuted at 90 on the RPM Top 100 Hit Tracks chart.
 Seven weeks later, it peaked at number one on the chart and stayed there for a week.